ricmclaughlin/ricmclaughlin.github.com/_posts/2022-12-15-aws-cloudwatch.md

 ## Alarms

 Alarms take must be in same region as the data; have three states `OK`, `ALARM`, and `INSUFFICIENT_DATA`.
 Metrics are for 1 or 5 minutes so alarms have to be equal to or higher frequency.
 You can use the `mon-put-metric-alarm` command to create or update an alarm using the ancient Java command line tool.
 There is a max of 5000 alarms per AWS account.
 Alarm history is stored for 14 days.
+Alarms can trigger EC2 actions (reboot, stop, terminate, recover), autoscaling and SNS; alarm events can also be handled by EventBridge.

 ## Logs

-Using CloudWatch logs, you can monitor logs from any source in AWS, like EC2 or CloudTrail, and then archive that data.
+Using CloudWatch logs, you can monitor logs from any source in AWS, like EC2, Route53, or CloudTrail, or on-prem using the CloudWatch Logs Agent, CloudWatch Unified Agent, and the SDK and then archive that data.
 It's an aggregation tool that will indefinitely store your logs.
+KMS encryption is supported.

 - Log Group - a group of log streams that have the same properties, policies, and access controls.
-Retention settings specify how long to keep logs from 1 day to 10 years and all streams in the group inherit this setting.
+Log expiration policies specify how long to keep logs from 1 day to forever and all streams in the group inherit this setting.

 - Log Stream - a series of event from the same source; auto deleted after two months

 - Log Event - an event that happened; includes a Timestamp and a message

+Log Filters are filter expressions used to search logs and turned into the data into a metric.
+CloudWatch Logs Insights can be used to query logs and add queries to CloudWatch Dashboards.

 ### Exporting, Subscriptions & Streaming

 Once the data is in Cloudwatch logs, it is pretty straightforward to send it elsewhere for processsing.
-Subscriptions are closely related to filters... except the output of them is to a different service such as Kinesis Streams, Lambda, or Kinesis Firehose.

-Logs can be exported to S3 or ElasticSearch directly from CloudWatch.

-## Events (CloudWatch Events)

-This service is similiar to CloudTrail but faster; you might call it the central nervous system of AWS.

-Events - Events take the form of small JSON documents generated when a resource changes state, an API call is delivered via CloudTrail to CloudWatch, OR when your app generates an event.
-Use Events instead of CloudTrail when you need real-time monitoring not batched monitoring.

-Rules - code that matches and routes incoming events; all rules that match an event get fired; can process the JSON or pass the entire message

-Targets - Where events are processed including Lambda, Kinesis, SNS or built-in targets
+Logs can be exported to S3 but it can take up to 12 hours, the bucket must be encrypted with AES-256 (SSE-S3) not KMS, and it must be automated using the `CreateExportTask` call.

+Log Subscriptions Filters enable sending data to Kinesis Firehouse (perhaps to S3) or Kinesis Data Stream in near-real time, or Lambda (real-time).
+It's easy to load the data directly into ElasticSearch from there.

+### CloudWatch Agent SSM Integration
+Using the `AWS-ConfigureAWSPackage` document the SSM Run Command can install the CW agent.
+The SSM State Manager feature also works for this.
+Configure the CW agent using the config from SSM Parameter store.

 ## Monitoring Approach